LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

 ![](https://lh7-us.googleusercontent.com/iH_4XMDsb2zCKE3PNxe2Jew4i1-za0lyrwSPaF35TQ1uxfmwODdtHV39zcs29KvC6NZbRklR2Zz4qtc8AcbuUeupUPvNEO_WosboR15oSGo1Iz4n04DvOsSZ2btpsDT6gX6Jh9vI_fWVARQM9Bl_KAo)

-Figure 6—Terminal after running: pip install seaborn
+_Figure 6—Terminal after running: pip install seaborn_

 ### 4.1.2 Code

 Note: The initial data was cloned from our GitHub repository.

-4.1.2.1 Importing the libraries.
+**4.1.2.1 Importing the libraries**.
 Before starting to write the program, we need to import the libraries we installed.
 The following is the code that imports these libraries and other utilities we need to conduct the analysis properly:

 ![](https://lh7-us.googleusercontent.com/fsow4wt8MRko_jDRzSIEWONqyQXIohTA2yn5uWkc4OUht0YnoQMW20JQ2t14QSw9Wya-2W15v3FfUki_ywvH7lsRvh-yQbw0I7mWu_BE_rXYhJMuacJ1q9FQ6noRiT0YiAxFtuR_dNMdKnvwtn9avhg)

-Figure 7—Code: Import necessary libraries.
+_Figure 7—Code: Import necessary libraries._

 We first import the library csv so that we can read the dataset in this format and to export our results also in this format.